LeeroyLabs/sail-meilisearch/README.md

-You can now enjoy the meilisearch on your site.
+You can now enjoy meilisearch on your site.